Skip to content

 Pricing Details

-MiFinity's pricing is split into two layers that operators frequently confuse.
+MiFinity's pricing splits into two layers that operators frequently confuse.
 Layer one is the player-side fee, which is published.
 The player typically pays 1.8% on most card-funded deposits into the wallet, with some methods running up to 7.5% (the upper end is for exotic local methods with high cost-of-funds).
-Wallet-to-cashier transfers from a funded wallet to an integrated iGaming operator are typically free or near-free on the player side — the operator may charge €1 per withdrawal back to the wallet, which is the figure most iGaming review sites cite.
+Wallet-to-cashier transfers from a funded wallet to an integrated iGaming operator are typically free or near-free on the player side, though the operator may charge €1 per withdrawal back to the wallet, which is the figure most iGaming review sites cite.
 FX runs at 2.99% above the wholesale rate.
-Layer two is the merchant-side fee, which is NOT published. iFrame integration, PayAnyBank and PayAnyCard pricing are all custom-negotiated per operator.
-The structural difference from a traditional PSP: the player typically eats the deposit cost, not the merchant.
-That changes the economics meaningfully.
-In a Nuvei integration the operator pays 1.5-2.9% on every deposit; in a MiFinity integration the player has already paid that cost on the funding leg, and the operator's incremental cost is the wallet-to-cashier transfer fee plus any payout fees on the way back out.
+Layer two is the merchant-side fee, which is not published, since iFrame integration, PayAnyBank and PayAnyCard pricing are all custom-negotiated per operator.
+The structural difference from a traditional PSP is that the player typically absorbs the deposit cost rather than the merchant, which changes the economics meaningfully.
+In a Nuvei integration the operator pays 1.5-2.9% on every deposit, whereas in a MiFinity integration the player has already paid that cost on the funding leg, and the operator's incremental cost is the wallet-to-cashier transfer fee plus any payout fees on the way back out.
 For high-deposit-frequency books this can be more economic than direct card acquiring, particularly in markets where card decline rates are high and the alternative was 3D-Secure friction.

 Speed & Settlement